 - Buy firewood at or near the campground

-Looking for a local firewood supplier?
+Looking for a local firewood supplier in Colorado?
 Check out the Colorado Forest Products Database

 (Note: Open fires are not allowed at most of Colorado’s National Wildlife Refuges.
 National Parks, Forests, and preserves often have fire restrictions when wildfire risk is high.
 Visit the website of your destination or ask campground staff for the most current information.)

 This summary is accurate to the best of DMF staff abilities as of 13 September 2023.

 - Top Invasive Concerns: Forest Pests, CO Parks & Wildlife

 - Firewood and Forest Pest Recommendations

 - CO Wood: Colorado Forest Products Database – Firewood and Fuelwood, CO Forest Service